35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL have also been allowed to increase not only the total floorspace for the whole scheme, but the individual floorspace limit for each of seven zones as well, and by such an amount that the cumulative total for all the zones exceeds that of the limit for the whole scheme.
 By this arrangement BL will be allowed '.. *flexibility in the quantum of development that comes forward... in each Zone'*, even though they will not be allowed to build more than the total limit.**^x2i**

+Residential floorspace makes up about 40% of the total \[CHECK] and has also been increased by a similar percentage, from the amount allowed under the original permission.
+This will only result in a relatively small increase of about 189 units of housing though, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **^x2ii**